 Are you developing a grid connected generation project rated at 0.8kW or above?
 Engineering Recommendation (EREC) G99 applies to you!

-Powersystems are making preparations for the new ENA G99 Engineering Recommendation.
-Which is coming into effect at the end of April.
+The new ENA G99 Engineering Recommendation came into effect from April 27, 2019.
 This will have a significant impact on all new solar, wind, battery, CHP, and diesel generation schemes connecting to the distribution network.

 Energy Networks Association (ENA)